ETS-BodyModeling/ImplicitParametricAvatar/README.md

  Extract the downloaded ZIP file (if applicable) to your local directory.
 For instance, place the contents into a folder named `data` in the project root directory:

-2. To run the simple SMPL-X reconstruction pipeline, perform texture extraction, rendering, and evaluate the shoe-like method, execute the following command (it takes around **1 hour on NVIDIA L4** or **30 minutes on RTX 3060** for 20 X-Avatar input data without the animation flag):
+2. To run the simple SMPL-X reconstruction pipeline, perform texture extraction, rendering, and evaluate the shoe-like method, execute the following command (it takes around **1 hour on NVIDIA L4** or **30 minutes on RTX 3060** for 20 X-Avatar input data without the animation flag).
+  GRSI: This code reproduces the "Ours" entry from Table 1 of our paper:

    ```bash
    python -m scripts.run_pipeline_simple